 There is no formal procedure for third parties to submit a complaint about the transaction as part of the merger review process.
-However, any party may file a complaint to the KPPU based on an alleged violation of article 28 or other relevant provisions of Law No. 5 of 1999 on the Prohibition of Monopolistic Practices and Unfair Business Competition, as amended by Law No. 6 of 2023 on the Ratification of Government Regulation No. 2 of 2022 (in lieu of Law No. 11 of 2020 on Job Creation) into Law, if they suffer losses as a result of the transaction.
+However, any party may file a complaint to the KPPU based on an alleged violation of article 28 or other relevant provisions of the Competition Law, if they suffer losses as a result of the transaction.
 The case will be examined and adjudicated separately by the KPPU in the framework of a formal investigation.